Harry Whelehan

-Harry Whelehan (born 17 February 1944) is an Irish barrister and judge who served as President of the High Court from 15 November 1994 to 17 November 1994, a Judge of the High Court from November 1994 to December 1994 and Attorney General of Ireland from 1991 to 1994.
+Harry Whelehan (born 17 February 1944) is a retired Irish judge and barrister who served as President of the High Court and a Judge of the High Court from 15 November 1994 to 17 November 1994, and Attorney General of Ireland from 1991 to 1994.

-He was President of the High Court for two days in 1994 before resigning over the Brendan Smyth affair.

 Attorney General

 Taoiseach Charles Haughey appointed Whelehan Attorney General of Ireland in the Fianna Fáil–PD coalition on 26 September 1991, replacing John L. Murray, who had been nominated to the European Court of Justice.
 Whelehan was reappointed by Albert Reynolds after Haughey's resignation, and reappointed by the Fianna Fáil–Labour coalition after the 1992 general election.

 X Case

-In 1992, Whelehan was the attorney general in the extremely controversial "X case", in which he sought an injunction to prevent "Miss X", a teenager pregnant from a sexual assault, from travelling abroad to the United Kingdom for an abortion.
-This was a test case of the Eighth Amendment of the Constitution of Ireland, which guarantees the "right to life of the unborn".
+In 1992, Whelehan was the attorney general in the X Case, in which he sought an injunction to prevent "Miss X", a teenager pregnant from rape, from travelling abroad to the United Kingdom for an abortion.
+This was a test case of the (subsequently repealed) Eighth Amendment of the Constitution of Ireland, which guaranteed the "right to life of the unborn".
 In a 2010 documentary, government press secretary Seán Duignan said some ministers felt Whelehan should have turned a blind eye to the case.
 Whelehan expressed regret for "the upset, the sadness and the trauma which was visited on everybody involved", but felt he had a duty to uphold the Constitution, and that only he had locus standi for the fetus involved.